 |Brandeis University||Physics 29a|

-|Fall 2017||Kevan Hashemi|
+|Fall 2018||Kevan Hashemi|

 Part 1: An electret condenser microphone has two terminals.
 The CMA-4544PF-W microphone data sheet is on the Physics 29A web page.
 Consult the data sheet so you can identify the two terminals.
-Connect Terminal 2 to 0 V and Terminal 1 to +5 V with a 3.3 kΩ resistor.
+Connect Terminal 2 to 0 V and Terminal 1 to +10 V with a 33 kΩ resistor.
 Connect Terminal 1 to your oscilloscope with a coaxial cable, not a ×10 probe.
 Configure the oscilloscope for a ×1 probe and AC coupling.
 You should be able to see the microphone audio signal on the screen.
 Using your own voice, measure the frequency of a deep tone, a medium tone, and a high tone.

-Part 4: Replace the collector resistor of your amplifier with the primary winding of a speaker transformer, such as the 42TM013-RC, whose data sheet you will find on the Physics 29A web page.
-Connect a speaker directly to the secondary winding.
-What is the quiescent voltage on the collector of your transistor?
-Voicing a medium tone into the microphone, what is the amplitude of the signal on the collector?
-How is it possible for the collector to rise to a potential higher than your supply voltage?
-What power is your amplifier delivering to the speaker?
-Using your measurement of the speaker impedance for a medium tone, what is the impedance of the speaker primary for a medium tone with the speaker attached to the secondary?
+Part 4: Replace the collector resistor of your amplifier with the primary winding of a speaker transformer.
+Our speaker transformer is the 42TM013-RC, which has turns ratio of 11.5.
+Connect a speaker to the secondary winding of the transformer.
+Voicing a loud tone into the microphone, what is the amplitude of the signal on the collector?
+How is it possible for the collector to rise to a potential higher than your power supply voltage?